greenelab/deep-review/sections/06_discussion.md

 that is related to #55`

 Multimodal, multi-task, and transfer learning, discussed in detail below, can also combat data limitations to some degree.
-There are also emerging network architectures, such as Diet Networks for high-dimensional SNP data [@tag:Romero2017_diet], that drastically reduce the number of free parameters by predicting parameters (weights) as a function of each SNP's embedding in some feature space instead of directly optimizing a weight for each SNP.
+There are also emerging network architectures, such as Diet Networks for high-dimensional SNP data [@tag:Romero2017_diet].
+Diet Networks use multiple networks to drastically reduce the number of free parameters by first flipping the problem and training a network to predict parameters (weights) for each input (SNP) to learn a feature embedding.
+This embedding (i.e. PCA, per class histograms, x2vec style `TODO: clarify`) can be learned directly from the input data, but has the advantage that it can also be learned from other datasets or from domain knowledge.
+Additionally, in this task, the features are the examples, an important fact when it is typical to have 500k+ SNPs and only a few thousand patients.
+Finally, this embedding is of a much lower dimension, allowing for a large reduction in the number of free parameters.
+In the example given, the authors reduced the number of free parameters from 30 million to 50k, a factor of 600.
-`TODO: not very familiar with this paper, can someone describe it better?`

-`TODO: didn't comment on hand-coded versus learned features`

 ### Hardware limitations and scaling